iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.44.3/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.mdlive.mobile 1 reviews"/>
 </p>

+> I thought it was free<br> :date: __2021-04-28 06:35:02__

+> Why are you asking questions about insurance?
+Other med apps are free!<br> :date: __2021-04-27 03:38:26__

+> I tried to see a doctor....
+Because I didn't have any insurance and they wanted to diagnose me with covid...
+They keep kicking me out of the system.<br> :date: __2021-04-19 20:16:06__

+> Not used<br> :date: __2021-04-19 05:04:40__

+> Just signed up bc having mania for several days.
+Looking through therapist and they all play classic guitar and enjoying making Italian food with family!
+Not impressed.
+This is supposed to help ppl.
+What a joke!<br> :date: __2021-04-18 18:04:20__

 > Worst experience with an app.
 Only downloaded it because their junk website kept crashing and giving errors.
 The app does the same.
 Absolutely infuriating when you're sick and just trying to get an appointment going.
 Garbage.<br> :date: __2021-04-17 02:43:20__